 Like many other cathedrals and basilicas throughout Europe (including the Sacré-Coeur in Paris), the Cathedral is actually built on the site of a previously existing church.
 Originally founded sometime during the 4th Century, the original church was eventually destroyed by Viking raids in the 9th Century.

 The interior of the Cathedral is an impressive feat of gothic style engineering.
-In a time prior to electricity and modern day machinery, the vaulted ceiling supported spires that were once the highest in the world.
+In a time prior to electricity and modern-day machinery, the vaulted ceiling supported spires that were once the highest in the world.
 Standing in pride of place in the very heart of the city of Rouen, it’s well worth a visit next time you’re in the Normandy capital city.